gohugoio/hugo/content/templates/rss.md

 ## RSS Template Lookup Order

-Like all other templates, you can use a single RSS template to generate all of your RSS feeds, or you can create a specific template for each individual feed.
+You can use a single RSS template to generate all of your RSS feeds or create a specific template for each individual feed.

 1. `/layouts/section/<section>.rss.xml`
-2. `/layouts/\_default/rss.xml`
+2. `/layouts/_default/rss.xml`
 3. `/themes/<theme>/layouts/section/<section>.rss.xml`
-4. `/themes/<theme>/layouts/\_default/rss.xml`
+4. `/themes/<theme>/layouts/_default/rss.xml`

 {{% note "Hugo Ships with an RSS Template" %}}
-Unlike other Hugo templates, Hugo ships with its own [RSS 2.0 template](#the-embedded-rss-xml).
-The embedded template will be sufficient in most cases, and an RSS template will not need to be provided by the user.
-But you can provide an RSS template, as you can see in the next section.
+Hugo ships with its own [RSS 2.0 template](#the-embedded-rss-xml).
+The embedded template will be sufficient for most use cases.
 {{% /note %}}

 RSS pages are of the type `Page` and have all the [page variables](/layout/variables/) available to use in the templates.